staeter/work-in-progress/dialogue.md

 This doesn't mean making the platform less engaging or removing features users enjoy.
 It means helping users understand their usage patterns and providing support when these patterns don't align with their intended purposes.
 The platform should remain attractive while giving users agency over how they engage with it.

-This principle guides both community norms and platform design: usage dashboards can help users understand their patterns, community guidelines can encourage mindful engagement, platform metrics can track alignment with personal and community goals rather than raw engagement, and potentially addictive features like infinite scroll can be swapped with voluntarily less satisfying options.
+This principle guides platform design through: default usage dashboards can help users understand their patterns, community guidelines can encourage mindful engagement, default platform metrics can track alignment with personal and community goals rather than raw engagement, and potentially addictive features like infinite scroll can be swapped with voluntarily less satisfying options.
 These mechanisms help shape a culture where conscious technology use becomes as natural as casual browsing.

 ### 4. Expressive